Tridoshic Pacifying Daily Routine

 Ideally, we would eat dinner early enough that our food has time to move completely out of the stomach before we go to bed.
 This means allowing your body a minimum of 2–3 hours between dinner and bedtime.
 It may also mean eating a lighter dinner than we might otherwise be accustomed to.
 These practices allow for proper digestion, prevent the unnecessary accumulation of toxins, and support healthy sleep patterns.

 Triphala is a traditional Ayurvedic formula comprised of three fruits that is balancing for vata, pitta, and kapha.
 It is revered for its unique ability to gently cleanse and detoxify the digestive tract while replenishing, nourishing, and rejuvenating the tissues.
-About half an hour before bed, steep ½ teaspoon triphala powder in a cup of freshly boiled water for 10 minutes.
-Cool and drink.
-Or, take 2 triphala tablets with a glass of warm water.

 Create a Brief “Bedtime Routine”